hellodda/AIDA64/README.md

 This project provides a clean, responsive interface inspired by AIDA64, built using **WinUI 3** and **C++/WinRT**.
 It targets Windows 10 (1903+) and Windows 11, offering deep insights into system performance with smooth animations and theming support.

+It leverages **Windows Management Instrumentation (WMI)** as the **core data provider**, ensuring access to detailed system information such as CPU load, memory usage, GPU stats, and hardware sensors.

 > ⚠️ **Early Alpha:** This is a very early-stage prototype.
 Many features and code components will be refined or rewritten in upcoming releases (if I'm not lazy 😉).

 ---